-Research can provide golden information to health and fitness professionals.
-Here are some recent findings to help you stay ahead of the pack:
+Research can provide golden insights for health and fitness professionals.
+Here are some recent findings to help you stay ahead of the curve:

 High-Intensity Interval Training Improves Memory in Older Adults

-Note: Just like memory, high-intensity interval training leads to a greater improvement in body composition.
-Learn why cardio can make you fat in the long run if it’s not done at an appropriate intensity.
+Note: Just like memory, high-intensity interval training also leads to greater improvements in body composition.
+Learn why cardio can make you fat in the long run if it’s not done at the right intensity.

-Note: This study reveals yet another reason why you shouldn’t use biolelectric impedance to measure body fat.
-A DEXA scan or skinfold measurements are your best bet.
+Note: This is yet another reason why you shouldn’t use bioelectrical impedance to measure body fat.
+A DEXA scan or skinfold measurements are much more accurate options.

 Stretching reduced maximal force and augmented muscle activation, which in turn increased the metabolic response to sustain exercise.

-Note: We’ve known for years that static stretching will make you weak.
-Add fatigue and impaired exercise tolerance to the list as well.
-If static stretching is something you do religiously as part of your warm-up, you may want to rethink your approach!
+Note: We’ve known for years that static stretching makes you weak.
+Now add fatigue and impaired exercise tolerance to the list.
+If you still do static stretching religiously as part of your warm-up, it may be time to rethink your routine!

 Stretch for Strength: The Truth About Stretching Without Stretching the Truth